Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

-Completely parallel to the conventional theory, the subgroup of general transformations~(\ref{can1}) that preserve the action principle $\delta S_{\e}=0$ of the system is referred to as ``canonical''.
-The action integral~(\ref{principle1}) may be expressed equivalently in terms of an extended Hamiltonian by means of the Legendre transformation~(\ref{legendre1}).
+The action integrals may be expressed equivalently in terms of an extended Hamiltonian by means of the Legendre transformation~(\ref{legendre1}).
 We thus get the following condition for a transformation~(\ref{can1}) to be canonical